aasaezm/nc-portfolio-fe/README.md

 NC Portolio App agregates graduates's work in one centralised space, granting them the opportunity to gain visibility and showcase their skills to potential employers uploading video demos of projects they've built.

+A demo video of the app can be seen in the following link: https://northcoders.com/projects/april-2022/northcoders-portfolio

 The NC Portfolio backend code can be found on: https://github.com/aasaezm/nc-portfolio-be

 ## Running the app locally